Asthma medications: Know your options

 - Ciclesonide (Alvesco)

-Corticosteroids don't generally cause serious side effects.
-When they do occur, side effects can include mouth and throat irritation and oral yeast infections.
-If you're using a metered dose inhaler, use a spacer and rinse your mouth with water after each use to reduce the amount of drug that can be swallowed and absorbed into your body.
+Inhaled corticosteroids don't generally cause serious side effects.
+When side effects occur, they can include mouth and throat irritation and oral yeast infections.
+If you're using a metered dose inhaler, use a spacer and rinse your mouth with water after each use to reduce the amount of drug remaining in your mouth.